-Sweet potato fritters are lightly seasoned with ginger, cinnamon, and fennel then pan fried until crispy on the outside and soft on the inside.
+Sweet potato fritters are lightly seasoned with ginger, cinnamon, and fennel, then pan-fried until crispy on the outside and soft on the inside.
 Pair with the homemade sweet and spicy sauce for a decadent dipping experience.
-Served as an appetizer or side dish, this reader favorite is a must try.
+Served as an appetizer or side dish, this reader favorite is a must-try.

 Game Time Appetizer or an Easy Weeknight Side Dish

 These sweet potato fritters are golden with a crispy crunch, just a little bit greasy, and paired with a sweet and spicy dipping sauce.
-Whether it’s “the big game” or a cross town rival matchup, these fritters check all the boxes for perfect game day snacks.
+Whether it’s “the big game” or a cross-town rival matchup, these fritters check all the boxes for perfect game day snacks.

 They also make a great side dish for burger night.
 Swap out your french fries, tater tots, or sweet potato fries with these fritters for a truly tasty treat.
 And don’t stop at burgers!
 They go great with pulled pork sandwiches, bean burgers, crispy fish sandwiches, and more.

-Sweet potato fritters are easy to make and no matter when you choose to serve them, people who love sweet potatoes will gobble them up.
+Sweet potato fritters are easy to make, and no matter when you choose to serve them, people who love sweet potatoes will gobble them up.

 What You’ll Need for the Fritters